refresh-bio/MKMC/README.md

   Options:
  - `--keep` - keep temporary files and binary results file
  - `--on UINT:POSITIVE [512]` - number of internal bins, modify carefully
-K-mers order in output files is not specified and may vary between runnings.
+ - `--generate_snr_for_unnormalized_data` - generate Signal to Noise ratio also for unnormalized counts K-mers order in output files is not specified and may vary between runnings.
 > [!warning]
 **K-mers order in output files is not specified and may vary between runnings.**